verbb/field-manager/README.md

 ## Roadmap

 * Provide Import/Export functionality for fields and field groups
-* Possibly change HUD to full Modal window, allowing editing of all field properties (rather than just Name/Handle) before you clone it.
-Only for single-field cloning
-* Bulk-editing and general editing, rather than redirecting to fields settings screen
 * Ajax-ify adding to table when cloning, rather than page reload
 * Beg Pixel & Tonic to incorporate this into Craft natively